ramblingsofadev/docs/contributing.md

 * Must be succinct
   * Your method name should describe exactly what it does, nothing more, and nothing less
-  * If you are having trouble naming a method, that's probably a sign that it is doing too much and should be refactored
+  * If you are having trouble naming a method, that's probably a sign it is doing too much and should be refactored
 * Must be lower camel case, eg `compileList()`
   * Acronyms in function/method names &le; 2 characters long, capitalize each character, eg `startIO()`
   * "Id" is an abbreviation (not an acronym) for "Identifier", so it should be capitalized `Id`